POSTED January 23, 2024

 HIPAA, also known as the Health Insurance Portability and Accountability Act of 1996, is a federal law requiring standards to protect patient's health information from being exposed without their knowledge or consent.

-The US Department of Health and Human Services, or HHS, issued what is known as the HIPAA Privacy Rule, which outlines how covered entities such as healthcare providers, health plans, and business associates disclose and use protected health information or PHI.
+HIPAA Privacy Rule, which outlines how covered entities such as healthcare providers, health plans, and business associates disclose and use protected health information or PHI.

 The HIPAA Security Rule, on the other hand, outlines how protected entities disclose and use electronic PHI, otherwise referred to as e-PHI.